FlabIt/guardians/README.md

 > **Note**: Specifying a value for `argumentName` is not required, but highly recommended.

-### ThrowIf and PassThrough

-For every case you want to protect your code from, there are two kind of guardians:

-**ThrowIf...**

-These guards will prevent you from unwanted arguments by throwing an appropriate exception for the given case.
-Otherwise, the input argument will be returned and code execution just continues.

-**PassThroughNon...**

-These guards will prevent you from unwanted arguments by throwing an appropriate exception for the given case.
-Otherwise, the input argument will be returned and code execution just continues.

-> **Note**:
-> The *PassThroughNon...* guardians are marked as obsolete with the latest version.
-> The main difference between *ThrowIf* and *PassThroughNon* guardians was the return value.
-> As with the latest version, all *ThrowIf* guardians also return their input argument when it successfully has been validated.
-> This removes the need for the *PassThroughNon* guardians which is why they are now marked as obsolete.
-All *PassThroughNon* will be removed in upcoming versions.

 ### Generic Guardians

 These will help to protect you from invalid reference type values.